 My least favorite writing task is creating new magazine distribution lists.
 It's time-consuming, requires a great deal of concentration and many details.

-If you do the hardest task first, you don’t have to stress about it all day.
+Do the hardest task first thing in the morning.
+Then you don’t have to stress about it all day.
 The rest of the day will feel easier.

+If you can’t handle your most onerous task, do the opposite.
+Pick something easy.
 Big projects come with lots of tasks and often feel daunting.
 If this describes your day, pick one easy task and do it first.

 Before long you’ll be into the harder stuff without even realizing it.
 And you will have accomplished a lot.